Pilot study to explore a real time evaluation of the Research Excellence Framework

 “Following evaluations of REF 2014, including the Stern Review and my Metric Tide review, a series of changes are being introduced for 2021.
 Will these succeed in their goal of reducing the burdens of the REF?
 Will they improve the way it’s administered and experienced by researchers and institutions?
 This is what the Real Time REF review aims to find out.”

-Dr Netta Weinstein, Senior Lecturer in the School of Psychology at Cardiff University and principle investigator for the pilot, said: “As the sector prepares for REF 2021, it will be important to understand the influences on our perceptions of, and attitudes towards, the REF.
+Dr Netta Weinstein, Senior Lecturer in the School of Psychology at Cardiff University and principal investigator for the pilot, said: “As the sector prepares for REF 2021, it will be important to understand the influences on our perceptions of, and attitudes towards, the REF.

 “While many individuals in academia hold strong opinions about aspects of the REF, little rigorous research has been conducted into these.
 We want to better understand the changing effects of the REF on research cultures, institutions and individuals.”